swapnilkhare66/Rental-Management-System/README.md

 # RentalManagementSystem

+Note: This project does not have any external libraries used like 'Angular Material' or 'Bootstrap'.
+Only Angular is used in this project.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

 ## Development server
+Run `npm install` to install npm libraries.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding